Nexceda/LackRack-2025-Reinforced/README.md

-# LackRack 20XX
+# LackRack 2025 Reinforced
 ------
 <div align="center">
 <img src="https://github.com/NiBuch/LackRack-20XX/blob/master/img/IMG_20170107_211209.jpg" width="255" height="345" >&nbsp;<img src="https://github.com/NiBuch/LackRack-20XX/blob/master/img/IMG_20170113_182450.jpg" width="255" height="345" >
 </div>

+Got the Idea for this version of the lackrack from [NiBuch](https://github.com/NiBuch/LackRack-20XX?tab=readme-ov-file) with some tweaks based on my own needs and concerns with the original and modified projects.

-This is a 2017 take on a classic project: [The LackRack](https://wiki.eth0.nl/index.php/LackRack)
+This is a 2025 take on a classic project: [The LackRack](https://wiki.eth0.nl/index.php/LackRack)

 For those unfamiliar, the legs on IKEA's [LACK](http://www.ikea.com/us/en/catalog/products/40104270/#/20011408) side tables are spaced almost perfectly for rackmount equipment.
 With a price tag of around US$9.99 each, many